cdhogan/DFT-basics/2_Graphene/4_bands/README.md

       ```
       By inspecting the output file, we see we have 8 electrons and 4 filled bands, and the Fermi level is at -1.8243 eV.

-  2. Run the non-self-consistent (NSCF/BANDS) calculation using the provided input 'graphene.bands.in'.
+  2. Run the non-self-consistent (BANDS) calculation using the provided input 'graphene.bands.in'.
 Since we have 8 electrons and 4 filled bands, we increase the requested bands to 20.
 We specify 4 points in order to define 3 "symmetry lines" in k-space that contain 16 points per line.

       ```
       % tail -8 graphene.bands.in